The pursuit of youthful beauty has captured the attention of women and men for thousands of years.

 - Supplies the building blocks to help maintain strong bones and healthy bone mineral density*

 - Contributes one-third of the amino acids used in building the highly structured collagenous fibers in cartilage*

 - Is readily absorbable to help restore cartilage and build bones*

 Bone broth also contains important compounds known as glycosaminoglycans (GAGs) that support collagen and elastin.
-You’re probably familiar with at least some of these valuable GAGs – chondroitin sulfate, glucosamine, and hyaluronic acid – as they’re long-cherished by many for healthy joints and comfortable movement!*
+You’re probably familiar with at least some of these valuable GAGs – chondroitin sulfate, glucosamine and hyaluronic acid – as they’re well-known and valued by many for healthy joints and comfortable movement.*

 Using Bone Broth and Collagen for a Happier, Healthier Gut

-The concept of bone broth isn’t new...
-Physicians as far back as Hippocrates used it for gut-related conditions.
+The concept of using bone broth to support good health isn’t new...
+Physicians as far back as Hippocrates – who lived from 460-370 B.C. – used it for gut-related conditions.

 Bone broth is easily digested and offers soothing qualities to your entire gastrointestinal tract.
-And its nutrients are readily absorbed.
+And its abundant nutrients are easily absorbed.